 Developmental Foundations

 From a developmental standpoint, socialization aligns with key milestones in cognitive and emotional growth.
 During the preoperational stage (roughly ages 2-7), children are developing symbolic thinking and egocentrism.
-Parents apply strategies like modeling to demonstrate appropriate behaviors, helping children understand the consequences of their actions.
+Parents use strategies like modeling to demonstrate appropriate behaviors, helping children understand the consequences of their actions.
 Reinforcement, particularly through praise, is crucial for solidifying these newly acquired skills.
 Establishing routines provides a sense of security and predictability, essential for managing the increasing complexity of a child’s world.
 As children progress into the concrete operational stage (ages 7-11), they develop logical reasoning skills.
-Parents can apply this by encouraging perspective-taking, prompting children to consider viewpoints different from their own, fostering empathy and understanding.
+Parents can put to work this by encouraging perspective-taking, prompting children to consider viewpoints different from their own, fostering empathy and understanding.
 Providing choices within limits allows children to exercise autonomy while still maintaining structure, contributing to their development of self-regulation and decision-making abilities.

 Sociocultural Influences